Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/TLS_SELFSIGNED/description.md

-Application accepts self-signed certificate making it vulnerable to man-in-the-middle (MITM) attacks.
+The application accepts self-signed certificates making it vulnerable to man-in-the-middle (MITM) attacks.